Sustainable changes with SolarAid

 With every light the hopes and ambitions of many turns into reality, ensuring every home, school and clinic without electricity in Sub-Saharan Africa has solar lights by 2030.

 SolarAid and Statkraft announced a strategic partnership in July 2021.
-Statkraft intends to support the charity with donations totalling £2m to be paid over three years.
+Since then, Statkraft has supported the charity with donations totalling £2m, paid over three years.

-Through the partnership with SolarAid, Statkraft will support progress to reach the 7th UN Sustainable Development Goal (SDG) to ensure access to affordable, reliable, sustainable and modern energy for all.
+Through the partnership with SolarAid, Statkraft is supporting progress to reach the 7th UN Sustainable Development Goal (SDG) to ensure access to affordable, reliable, sustainable and modern energy for all.